 The concept of Sailors Lethe and Mnemosyne being twin sister is, on the surface at least, not all that much of a surprise.
 For those of you who are perhaps new to Sailor Moon,1 the series actually has quite a few twins in it.
 So many, in fact, that there are around ~10 pairs of twin (or twin-like) characters in the series.

 So let’s just get the first question out of the way, shall we?

 Yes, Sailor Lethe and Sailor Mnemosyne are undeniably and canonically twin sisters.
 Ms. Takeuchi kindly answers this question for us in the Materials Collection artbook where she outlines their characters: right between the two of them is the word ふたご (futago; twins).2

-Judging by the way that they act toward each other, I’d say it’s also a pretty safe bet that they’re meant to be lovers.
+Judging by the way that they act toward each other, I guess you could argue that they’re meant to be lovers.
 As for the logistics of how that one works out, that’s kind of beyond the scope of this blog, but hey — love knows no boundaries in this world of miracle romances, right?
 Not even those pesky laws surrounding university Mamoru and junior high schooler Usagi!